Artists Installed At Purple Paisley

 Painter

 Unique is the best word to describe Bob Bartolt’s art work.
 He paints on canvas in a very unusual fashion.
 He applies spray paint to water and then “dips” the canvas.
 This process takes several applications and some various manipulations to obtain his final product.
-He also uses some mixed media to create the his final art
+He also uses some mixed media to create his final artwork.

 CONNIE BERKEMEIER